ag-go/photon/README.md

 Join the IRC channel: [#photon on irc.libera.chat](http://web.libera.chat/?channels=photon&uio=d4)

+Or join my matrix room: [#photon on matrix.mgyar.me](https://matrix.to/#/#photon:matrix.mgyar.me)

 ## Contributing

 Anyone can contribute to photon:

 - Clone the repository.
 - Patch the code.
 - Make some tests.
 - Ensure that your code is properly formatted with gofmt.
 - Ensure that everything works as expected.
 - Ensure that you did not break anything.
 - Do not forget to update the docs.

 Once you are happy with your work, you can create a commit (or several commits).
 Follow these general rules:

 - Limit the first line (title) of the commit message to 60 characters.
 - Use a short prefix for the commit title for readability with `git log --oneline`.
 - Use the body of the commit message to actually explain what your patch does and why it is useful.
 - Address only one issue/topic per commit.
 - If you are fixing a ticket, use appropriate [commit trailers](https://man.sr.ht/git.sr.ht/#referencing-tickets-in-git-commit-messages).
 - If you are fixing a regression introduced by another commit, add a `Fixes:` trailer with the commit id and its title.

 There is a great reference for commit messages in the [Linux kernel documentation](https://www.kernel.org/doc/html/latest/process/submitting-patches.html#describe-your-changes).